dotlang/language/README.md

     ;if any expected function does not have an input, we can declare it as a data field
     constValue: T ;will be calculated by calling constValue<T>()->int }
-;we can also use non-generic types to be later used as implicit but its not very useful ;it can be used to have a handle to a function without method dispatch rules (exact match) type Writer := {
+;we can also use non-generic types to be later used as auto but its not very useful ;it can be used to have a handle to a function without method dispatch rules (exact match) type Writer := {
     write: func(x: int, y:string)